laneykawa/assignments/exercises/practice-problems/README.md

 Practice Exercises
 ====================

-This xercises folder contains exercises with loops with javascript practice problems.
+This exercise folder contains exercises with loops with javascript practice problems.